danlentz/printv/README.md

   instead of unsightly, cumbersome, and error-prone nesting of (PRINTV ...) s-expression structure that becomes increasingly problematic to understand and even more-so to (eventually) remove
+* Support for fully disabling printv in order to allow printv instrumented code to operate at full performance that should be nearly identical to that of equivalent to code without such instrumentation.
-* Support for enabling and disabling PRINTV output to user-selected stream (initially \*TRACE-OUTPUT\*) effective for global or dynamic extent
+* Support enablement and disablement of PRINTV output to user-selected stream (initially \*TRACE-OUTPUT\*) effective for global or dynamic extent.
 * Support for additional typographic functionality that can generate output that is both attractive and utilitarian for structuring trace output in a manner that is easy to discern by eye and to navigate when